Puerto San Julián: History

-Puerto San Julián was given its name by the Portuguese explorer Ferdinand Magellan who arrived there on 31 March 1520 and overwintered in the harbour.
+Puerto San Julián was given its name by the leader of a Spanish expedition, the Portuguese navigator Ferdinand Magellan, who arrived there on 31 March 1520 and stopped for the winter with his crew in the harbour, staying for five months.
 They met the native people who were described by Antonio Pigafetta as giants, and called them Patagonians.
 Although Pigafetta's account does not describe how this name came about, subsequent popular interpretations gave credence to a derivation meaning 'land of the big feet'.
 However, this etymology is questionable.
 The term is most likely derived from an actual character name, "Patagón", a savage creature confronted by Primaleón of Greece, the hero in the Spanish chivalry novel by Francisco Vázquez, published in 1512, much in fashion at the time, and a favourite reading of Magellan.
 Magellan's perception of the natives, dressed in skins, and eating raw meat, clearly recalled the uncivilized Patagón in Vázquez's book.
 Novelist and travel writer Bruce Chatwin suggests etymological roots of both Patagon and Patagonia in his book, In Patagonia, noting the similarity between "Patagon" and the Greek word παταγος, which means "a roaring" or "gnashing of teeth" (in his chronicle, Pigafetta describes the Patagonians as "roaring like bulls").

-At the start of April, Magellan was faced by a mutiny led by his Spanish captains at midnight on Easter day, but succeeded in overcoming it, executing mutineers including one captain and leaving another behind.
+At the start of April, Magellan was faced by a mutiny led by his captains at midnight on Easter Sunday (20 April in 1520), but succeeded in overcoming it, executing mutineers including one captain and leaving another behind.
 He left the port on 21 August 1520 and on 21 October found the eastern entrance to the passageway he was looking for, the strait that now bears his name.

 Fifty-eight years later Francis Drake during his circumnavigation reached the harbour, arriving on 15 June 1578 and also choosing to overwinter.
 They found the remains of the gallows where Magellan had executed mutineers.
 Drake had also been having difficulty with discontent during the voyage, and charged his friend Thomas Doughty with treachery and incitement to mutiny.
 A trial found Doughty guilty, but only on the mutiny charge.
 At Drake's insistence, Doughty was beheaded, but this stern example did not have the desired effect.
 Increasing tensions between mariners and gentlemen explorers brought the prospect of mutiny about a month later.
 Drake used a sermon to make a speech laying down rules of conduct, with himself in sole command.
 In August they went on to the Strait of Magellan.